cw1797/wordpress-bootstrap/README.md

 Run terraform apply to provision the infra `terraform apply -var-file=secrets.tfvars`

-## Step 2 - Install Docker and configure with TLS
+### Step 2 - Install Docker and configure with TLS

-Run `ansible-playbook site.yml -i inventories/inventory.yml --ask-become-pass --tags "deploy_docker"`
+Execute the following command to configure docker with tls on the ec2 instance `ansible-playbook site.yml -i inventories/inventory.yml --ask-become-pass --tags "deploy_docker"`